lukadlm97/f1_full_stack/README.md

 9. 15/12/2021 - completed driver controller with all needed functionalities. started with doman part of contracts.
 10. 19/12/2021 - finished constructor endpoints, created Swagger documentations for API, successfully ended testing of this endpoints.
 11.	end of December 2021. - finished buissnes logic for racing result for drivers, constructors and contracts.
+12. 16/01/2022 - tiny improvments on insert new driver logic (return created driver etc. for esier handling this action on front)

 Notes: